-A team of teachers guide pupils through a variety of age-appropriate topics, helping them to develop their own core values, build strong relationships with others, and make informed decisions in a safe environment.
+A team of teachers from across the Common Room guide pupils through a variety of age-appropriate topics, helping them to develop their own core values, build strong relationships with others, and make informed decisions in a safe environment.
 Above all, pupils gain an understanding of diversity and differences, both in school and in the wider world, developing respect for themselves and others.

 Your Voice Counts

 PSHE is taught in timetabled weekly lessons for the Third, Fourth and Fifth Form, and there are also supplementary talks and workshops given by outside specialists on a broad range of topics.
 Most recently these have included:

 - A talk from It Happens Education on Relationships and Sex Education (RSE)

 - A talk from a mental health campaigner